 South African artist William Kentridge is bringing his style and skill set to Rome in an ambitious "reverse graffiti" mural, which uses the city's own accumulating grime to make a statement about history.
 The 550-meter-long work, Triumphs and Laments, will encompass 80 figures along Rome's Tiber River, embodying various, well, triumphs and laments from the Italian capital's history.
 This will range from the wolf that nursed the legendary founders of Rome, Romulus and Remus, to a scene from Federico Fellini's iconic 1961 film La Dolce Vita.

-"William Kentridge is a great world citizen, he has the ability tune into each situation and some how instantly understand the complexities within," Kristin Jones, who helped organise Triumphs and Laments, tells The Creators Project.
-As the founder and artistic director of Tevereterno, the non-profit organising the mural, she worked intimately with Kentridge throughout every stage of the project, which is currently underway.
+"William Kentridge is a great world citizen, he has the ability tune into each situation and some how instantly understand the complexities within," Kristin Jones, who helped organize Triumphs and Laments, tells The Creators Project.
+As the founder and artistic director of Tevereterno, the non-profit organizing the mural, she worked intimately with Kentridge throughout every stage of the project, which is currently underway.

 Once the sketches, viewable below, had been translated into large-scale stencils, the toughest part of Triumphs and Laments wasn't creative, but municipal.
 "The greatest challenge was to inspire and all the multiple bureaucracies to allow us to simply clean the wall and remove all the dark patina that was not part of William’s drawings—and at no cost to the City of Rome," Jones says with an air of incredulity.
 "Much research was conducted many restorers and specialists were involved as advisors and and champions.
 In the end, we are simply using high pressure water to clean the accumulated biological patina that thrives on the travertine walls.
 The humidity, rainwater, and sunlight nourish the living wall just like the grass of a lawn except the lichen and fungi make a black patina not unlike William’s charcoal drawings."
 Then, like history, they will fade away.